 Unbeknown to the happy-go-lucky consumer of frozen treats, Melbourne's gelato scene has a secret.

-"We are the only ones in Melbourne who make everything from scratch," whispers every single gelato maker I interview, every single year that I do this round-up.
+"We are the only ones in Melbourne who make everything from scratch," whispers every single gelato maker I interview, every time that I do this round-up.

-Two years ago, those words rang true.
+A few years ago, those words rang true.
 And some of the smaller gelaterias who now have an empire employ some shortcuts to meet the insane demand of the crowds that can't and won't stop screaming for ice-cream.
-But in 2017, there's definitely more than one lone cowboy using good milk, fresh fruit and pozetti.
+But in 2018, there's definitely more than one lone cowboy using good milk, fresh fruit and pozetti.

 Before we begin on the summer's best places for a frozen fix, a quick refresher: gelato is Italy's lighter version of ice-cream – milk, cream, sugar and eggs (not always, though), typically flavoured with nuts, pastes or fruits.
 What sets it apart from ice-cream is a lower butterfat content thanks to a milk-to-cream bias, and a denser, more elastic texture resulting from a slower churn and a warmer serving temperature.